 Other tests might include:

-At this time, there is no effective treatment for type A.
+At this time, there is no effective treatment for the neurologic symptoms of type A. Enzyme replacement with olipudase alfa was approved by the FDA in 2022 to treat non-central nervous system symptoms.

 High cholesterol may be managed with a healthy, low-cholesterol diet or medicines.
 However, research does not show that these methods stop the disease from getting worse or change how cells break down cholesterol.
 Medicines are available to control or relieve many symptoms, such as sudden loss of muscle tone and seizures.